robotman.com.au

 Lego Spike Prime/Essential

-The pictured kits are 'educational core sets' as opposed to the retail version you might buy from a toy store.
-The toy store version will be cheaper but it won't come with the lithium rechargeable battery which is work about $130.
-The retail version has a remote control and infrared sensor, but you really don't need these, as you can control robots with the free app on your laptop, phone or tablet.
+The pictured kits are 'educational core sets' as opposed to the retail version you USED TO BE ABLE TO buy from a toy store.
+The toy store version was cheaper but it didn't come with the lithium rechargeable battery which is work about $130.
+The retail version had a remote control and infrared sensor, but you really don't need these, as you can control robots with the free app on your laptop, phone or tablet.
+The retail version is often available second-hand on sites like eBay and Amazon.

 Lego Mindstorms Ev3 was released in 2014.
 It is still the preferred kit for many hardened robotics nerds, however there are many likable features of the new Spike Prime set released in early 2020.

-Typically Spike Prime is pitched at Grade 5-8 students where EV3 is still the weapon of choice for older students.
+Typically Spike Prime is pitched at Grade 5-8 students where EV3 was suited to older students, even at Universities.

-I get mine from Moreed Educational .
-One kit can be pricey, (EV3:$AU670, SPIKE PRIME: $AU500) but the more you buy, the bigger the discount.
-It's always worth comparing these guys to Modern Teaching Aides.
-EV3 and Lego Spike Prime Expansion packs are good value (and worth getting) at about $AU150-180
+I got mine from Moreed Educational .
+One base kit can be pricey, (SPIKE PRIME: $AU650) but the more you buy, the bigger the discount.
+It's always worth comparing these guys to CD-Soft, Modern Teaching Aides , KESCO .
+Expansion packs are good value (and worth getting) at about $AU150-225)

 Picture